Couleslaw/Project-L/docs/UserDocs/index.md

 # User Guide

-The rules are explained in detail in the official [rulebook](./rulebook.pdf) for the game can be found on the [Boardcubator](https://www.boardcubator.com/games/project-l/) website.
+The rules are explained in detail in the official [rulebook](./rulebook.pdf) for the game which can be found on the [Boardcubator](https://www.boardcubator.com/games/project-l/) website.
 This guide explains them only briefly and focuses on how to perform the actions in the application.

 ## Game Overview

 In Project L, you solve puzzles by filling them in with colorful tetromino pieces.
 When you finish a puzzle, you get some points and also a new piece as a reward.
 By doing this, you increase your collection of pieces and can solve more difficult puzzles.
-If you don't have enough pieces to solve a puzzle, you can trade the pieces you have for new ones or take an entirely new basic piece from the shared reserve.
+If you don't have enough pieces to solve a puzzle, you can trade the pieces you have for new ones or take a new basic piece from the shared reserve.

 There are two kinds of puzzles - white and black.
 White puzzles are easier to solve and in general give less points but better pieces.
 Black puzzles are more difficult, but they give you a lot of points.